Chris enjoys DIYing around the house. Electrical, flooring, roofing, foundations, and home maintenance are all in the wheelhouse. Enjoy!

 The most direct way to find the Honda Radio Code is from the Radio Code Card.
 If you have this, the first number is the radio code number.
 The second code, as in the example, is the navigation code.
 Having these means that you simply need to input the code into the radio.
 Once the code is input it will unlock the system, there is no reason to hit enter or any button after you have put in the last digit.

-If there are any specific questions or you are uncomfortable about the knowledge that you have, one of the Honda dealership technicians would probably be willing to answer any questions including stepping you through the process rather quickly.
+If there are any specific questions or you are uncomfortable with the knowledge that you have, one of the Honda dealership technicians would probably be willing to answer any questions including stepping you through the process rather quickly.
 I am not associated with them though; I am making assumptions from my dealings with Honda in the past.

 Honda Website Radio Code Retrieval